neomjs/neo/BACKERS.md

 With active sponsors I could invest more time into neo.mjs, which means that you will get new features, guides and bug-fixes a lot faster.

-# For developers:
+# For developers
 You can select a Backer tier ($10 / month), which would equal a cup of coffee for me every month (after taxes).
 This will not cover my living costs (unless neo.mjs goes viral), but it does have an impact on my motivation for sure.

-# For companies:
+# For companies
-Starting at the bronze tier (special offer), you will be able to place your company logo on the main repository landing page (Readme.md).
+Starting at the bronze tier (special offer), you will be able to place your company logo on the main repository [landing page](README.md).
 This will have a high impact on the neo.mjs community and make it easier for you to find neo.mjs developers in the future.